 On Tuesday, euro area bond markets undid some of that move and long-dated German 30-year yields were up nearly 5 basis points (bps) to 0.29% at 1340 GMT, rising more than they fell on Monday.

 That steepened the yield curve measured by the gap between 10 and 30-year yields to as high as 41 bps after it narrowed to the tightest since January at around 38 bps, while other parts of the yield curve also steepened.

-Germany's 10-year bond yield, the benchmark for the euro area, rose as much as 7 bps and was last up 5 bps to -0.11%, just above Monday's highs.
+Germany's 10-year yield, the benchmark for the bloc, was up over 3 bps to -0.11%, just above Monday's highs.

 The yield spread between 10-year Italian and German bonds was at 105 bps, after rising to 107 bps on Monday - the highest in nearly two weeks.

 "I think in a way it's just a little bit of a pause for breath from yesterday," said Lyn Graham-Taylor, rates strategist at Rabobank, noting how fast markets had moved on Monday.

 Market focus on Tuesday is on European Central Bank speakers, particularly ECB chief economist Philip Lane at 1400 GMT.

 Caught up in Monday's sell-off, money markets moved to price in a full 10 bp rate hike by the ECB by September 2022, having previously priced in a full hike in December 2022.

 Analysts also said growing rate hike bets would have been expected to cause sharper moves on the yield spreads between Southern European and German bonds and a meaningful rise in euro zone inflation-linked, or real, bond yields.